 The ratio calculates the traded market volume against BID and ASK.
 The result is a ratio that defines which side has traded more contracts.

 EnableActivates or deactivates the Volume Spike Signals.
 Design and LayoutClick on the “Edit” Button to change the design, symbol, color, transparency, layout, position on the chart, and size of the signals on the chart.
-If you choose the design style “professional” you will get additional information about the absorption signal.Trigger VolumeThe selected value filters the traded market volume.
+If you choose the design style “professional,” you will get additional information about the absorption signal.Trigger VolumeThe selected value filters the traded market volume.
 Volume size depends on the volume and liquidity of the respective instrument.
-(Refer to “Average Volume / Liquidity“).Maximum Duration [s]Maximum time, in seconds, for which the “Trigger Volume” must be transacted.Price Range [ticks, cents]A minimum number of ticks, pips, or cents that price must trade through to trigger the signal.Ratio greater / equalSet the ratio for market traded Bid and Ask volume.
+(Refer to “Average Volume / Liquidity“).Maximum Duration [s]Maximum time, in seconds, for which the “Trigger Volume” must be transacted.Price Range [ticks, cents]A minimum number of ticks, pips, or cents that price must trade through to trigger the signal.A ratio greater / equalSet the ratio for market traded Bid and Ask volume.
 The ratio informs you instantaneously if the Volume Spike has the potential for a price continuation or price reversal.